 What to watch out for:

-- If your Language Test has expired, you must re-take the test, and score the same or better than before;
+- For Skilled Worker and Skilled Trade streams, if your Language Test has expired, you must re-take the test, and score the same or better than before;

 - Have you or a member of your family been charged with a criminal offence since your profile was submitted?

 - You will have to obtain security certificates from every country in which you have lived for more than six months;